Particular/docs.particular.net/transports/msmq/index.md

 partial: default

-## Advantages and Disadvantages
+## Advantages

-### Advantages

  * MSMQ is natively available as part of the Windows operating system.
 In Servers, the MSMQ role might need to be turned on.
  * MSMQ offers transactional queues which also support distributed transactions.
-With the transactional behavior, it is easy to get once-only delivery achievable.
+With the transactional behavior, it is easy to get exactly-only delivery achievable.
  * MSMQ provides a store and forward mechanism.
-Therefore it promotes a more natural bus-style architecture.
+Therefore it promotes a more natural [bus-style architecture](/transports/#types-of-transports-bus-transports).
 When sending messages to unavailable servers, the messages are stored in the Outgoing queues and will be automatically delivered once the machine comes back online.

-### Disadvantages
+## Disadvantages

  * Does not offer a native Publish-Subscribe mechanism, therefore it requires NServiceBus persistence to be configured for storing event subscriptions.
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified.
  * Many organizations don't have the same level of expertise with MSMQ, as for example with SQL Server, so it may require additional training.
 As MSMQ is not a broker transport, the messages could be on different servers, and managing the storage space on each machine is important.